-The Palliser Airshed Society (PAS) is a multi-stakeholder, not-for-profit organization consisting of industry, local government, environmental organizations, in partnership with Alberta Environment and Parks.
+The Palliser Airshed Society (PAS) is a multinot-for-profit stakeholder, organization consisting of industry, local government, environmental organizations, in partnership with Alberta Environment and Parks.
 PAS was formed in 2003 in response to concerns over air quality in the Medicine Hat region.
 In 2007, the PAS expanded its borders to the boundaries of the former Palliser Health Region.
 The airshed zone was expanded again in 2011, when the southwest border was extended to Highway 4 and Highway 36.
 Figure 1 illustrates the boundaries of the area monitored by the Palliser Airshed Society.

-The current airshed boundaries encompass an area greater than 44,000 km2.
+The current airshed boundaries encompass an area greater than 44,000 km.
 Approximately 130,000 people live and work in this area.
 The major industries include oil and gas processing, power generation, manufacturing, agriculture, ranching and tourism.

 The PAS air monitoring network uses a combination of both continuous and passive monitoring technologies.
 The network is designed to provide reliable information to a wide range of stakeholders, including those involved in developing strategies to maintain environmental quality through sound management.

-In 2018, PAS operated two continuous monitoring stations, and up to 22 passive sampling sites.
+In 2019, PAS operated two continuous monitoring stations, and 16 passive sampling sites.
 The Crescent Heights continuous monitoring station has been in operation since 2003.
-A new airpointer+PM® continuous monitoring station was in operation at a site adjacent to the City of Brooks until August 31, 2016.
-The airpointer+PM® was relocated to a site near the Medicine Hat Airport beainnina September 9, 2016, where it remained until July 2018.
 The airpointer+PM® moved to a new home near the Medicine Hat Trap Club and began full operation in October 2018.